-Global economic growth remains slow with subdued demand conditions in the major economies.
-The outcomes of the United Kingdom ("UK") referendum on the EU's membership and the fluctuation of the US dollar against major currencies around the world heightened uncertainties in the world economy and global financial market.
-Slowdown in global economic growth could lead to economic contractions in certain markets, commercial and consumer delinquencies, weakened consumer confidence and increased market volatility.
-The Group is a diversified infrastructure investment company with businesses in Hong Kong, Mainland China, the UK, the Netherlands, Portugal, Australia, New Zealand and Canada.
-Any adverse economic conditions in those countries and places in which the Group operates may potentially impact on the Group's financial position or potential income, asset value and liabilities.
+While global economic activity continues to strengthen, there are still a number of uncertainties and risks affecting the global economy.
+Increasing trade tensions between the United States and certain major nations, the unclear outcomes of the negotiations of the United Kingdom ("UK") to leave the European Union ("EU"), the fluctuation of the US dollar against major currencies around the world and the continuing geopolitical tensions create uncertainties in the world economy and global financial market.
+A slowdown in global economic growth could lead to economic contractions in certain markets, commercial and consumer delinquencies, weakened consumer confidence and increased market volatility.
+The Group is a diversified infrastructure investment company with businesses in Hong Kong, Mainland China, the UK, Continental Europe, Australia, New Zealand and North America.
+Any adverse economic conditions in those countries and places in which the Group operates may potentially impact on the Group's financial conditions or results of operations, asset values and liabilities.